Ever wondered how to host a swap meet? It’s a great way to get new stuff and declutter your house. It promotes goodwill and neighborly relationships.

 Having heard of the concept for years, I had always wanted to try it.
 Free stuff!
 Get rid of clutter!
 What’s not to love?!

-2) Decide on a theme and location
+2) Decide on a theme for your swap meet and find a location

-I hosted my swap in my living room, but if you wanted to have an open invitation and advertise a little, you could “rent” a library conference room (most are free if the event is non commercial in nature) or something spiffy like that.
+I hosted my swap in my living room.
+But if you wanted to have an open invitation and advertise a little, you could “rent” a library conference room (most are free if the event is non commercial in nature) or something spiffy like that.

 3) Send out your invites AND a reminder